tikv/website/content/docs/apis.md

 let unconnected_client = Client::new(config);
 ```

 The value returned at this point is a `Future`.
 It needs to be resolved before we can directly make calls.
+This is because the client must create a connection with the cluster.

 If your application is syncronous you can call`.wait()` to block the current task until the future is resolved.
 If your application is asyncronous you might have better ways of dealing with this.

 ```rust
 let client = unconnected_client.wait()?; // Block and resolve the future.